disrupts/old_dotfiles/README.md

 Todo
 ----
+  * solve tabbing issues, no hard tabs for ruby or python¿ keep the way it is for C (hard tabs + soft tabs for wrapping lines
-  * add mapping to .vimrc to make it toggle the 81st coloumn marker too, when toggling list! (viewing tabs and returns - <leader>l)
+  * add mapping to .vimrc to make it toggle the 81st column marker too, when toggling list! (viewing tabs and returns - <leader>l)
   * modify bootstrap.sh to make it update vim plugins (git submodules)
   * add zshrc